Introduction to the Teleport Infrastructure Identity Platform: Zero Trust Security for Your Infrastructure | Teleport

 The Teleport Infrastructure Identity Platform consists of four products:

-- Teleport Zero Trust Access provides engineers with least-privileged access to applications, servers, databases, Kubernetes clusters, remote desktops, and other resources across distributed infrastructure, improving engineering time to market and strengthening infrastructure resiliency.
+- Teleport Zero Trust Access provides engineers with just-in-time, least-privileged access to applications, servers, databases, Kubernetes clusters, and other resources across distributed infrastructures, improving engineering time to market and strengthening infrastructure resiliency.

 - Teleport Machine & Workload Identity provides identity management and access control of non-human identities, improving infrastructure resiliency by securing system and data access between machines and workloads.